imaginary-upside/JellyfinJav/README.md

     cp bin/Release/netstandard2.0/JellyfinJav.dll $JELLYFIN_DIR/plugins/

 ### Usage
 When adding the media library, make sure to select "Content type: movies".
 And "Show advanced settings" to be able to select the metadata downloaders you want.
-Currently only R18 is supported for movie metadata.

 # Development
 ### Requirements